smbeiragh/sanam/README.md

 ## Gray Shades
-Gray shades in most projects can get crazy very easily, Ideally having five different shades plus one white and black is enough but most designers are picky about color specially about gray shades. they would like to tune them test them and so on. this can very easily end to having lots of gray shades in small project. it's enough to have five or seven gray shades like pallet colors but if you think that's not working for you, Sanam recommends useing variable names with color code in their name.
-By doing this next time we try to apply a new gray shade IDE will show us list of all defined shades and we can chose to add a new shade or pike one of predefined shades.
+Gray shades in most projects can get crazy very easily, Ideally having five different shades plus one white and black is enough but most designers are picky about colors specially about gray shades. they would like to tune them test them and so on. this can very easily end up to having lots of gray shades in a small project. it's enough to have five or seven gray shades like pallet colors but if you think that's not working for you, Sanam recommends using variable names with color code in their names.
+By doing this next time we try to apply a new gray shade IDE will show us list of all defined shades and we can chose to add a new shade or pike one of pre-defined shades.
 In case of not using IDE, preprocessor will complain about undefined variable and we will notice, then we can check our predefined gray variable to decide to define new variable or pike an old one.